tendermint/tendermint/docs/architecture/adr-033-pubsub.md

 In certain cases, this is what you want.
-But in our case, because we need strict ordering of events (if event A was published before B, the guaranteed delivery order will be A -> B), we can't use goroutines.
+But in our case, because we need strict ordering of events (if event A was published before B, the guaranteed delivery order will be A -> B), we can't publish msg in a new goroutine every time.

+We can also have a goroutine per subscriber, although we'd need to be careful with the number of subscribers.
+It's more difficult to implement as well + unclear if we'll benefit from it (cause we'd be forced to create N additional channels to distribute msg to these goroutines).

+### Non-blocking send

 There is also a question whenever we should have a non-blocking send: